 The libraries at the university hold one of the biggest collections of any public library in the US, with some 13 million volumes across nearly 40 library sites.

 Some 11 graduates of the University of Illinois at Urbana–Champaign have gone on to win Nobel Prizes, with 18 winning Pulitzer Prizes.

 The university’s Krannert Center for the Performing Arts has four theatres, which seat 4,000 people and host about 350 performances by both students and professional acts every year.
 Its Krannert Art Museum and Kinkead Pavilion contain nearly 10,000 works of art, while the Spurlock Museum has 46,00 artefacts from around the world.

 There are 23 halls of residence at the university – enough to accommodate more than 8,500 students.

-Although UIC’s origins are rooted in healthcare – the university lays claim to the largest medical school in the US – its 15 colleges offer programmes spanning liberal arts, social work and engineering, as well as sciences and health.
+Although the university's origins are rooted in healthcare, its 15 colleges offer programmes spanning liberal arts, social work and engineering, as well as sciences and health.

 Notable alumni include designer Virgil Abloh and Martin Cooper, who invented the mobile phone while working at Motorola.

 Explore the top universities in Illinois using data from the Wall Street Journal/Times Higher Education US College Rankings